 Conflict is nothing new to Toumbakaris, whose whole professional career has been an uphill battle.

-He has been financially independent since he was 15, when he left his home in Athens on scholarship secondact 3to attend the prestigious Rudra Béjart dance school in Switzerland.
+He has been financially independent since he was 15, when he left his home in Athens on scholarship to attend the prestigious Rudra Béjart dance school in Switzerland.
 The same year Toumbakaris entered high school; he signed a lease on his own apartment.
 “It was a bit scary,” he remembers.
 “I was a boy living in a very grown-up world.”

 To make the tiny studio a home away from home, he painted, decorated and, with the help of his stepfather, constructed customized furniture for it.
 “I designed a dual purpose kitchen island that would allow me extra counter space and storage.
 What 15-year-old thinks of that?” he laughs.
 “But I loved it.
 I felt the same thrill handling tools as I did pointing my toes and trying to leap higher than anyone else in my ballet class.”